-Here you’ll find a list of my publications.
+Here’s a list of my latest publications.
 I’ve provided links where possible.
 But feel free to ask if you’d like a copy.

 University law clinics as alternative business structures: more questions than answers? [with Carol Boothby] (2016) 50 The Law Teacher 132-137.

 Recognizing the Social and Economic Value of Transactional Law Clinics: A View from the United Kingdom’ (2016) 65 Journal of Legal Education 580-596.